inspiration88/AI-Trading-Bot-By-GPT-4/readme.md

 Consistently 10x my trading account using high leverage

 ## Why I Started the Bot
-Over the past 2 years, I've been learning about trading and using ready-made bots.
-My initial goal was to learn how to trade effectively, find an edge, and become profitable.
-However, creating a trading bot requires deep knowledge and understanding of coding, which I found challenging.
-My coding experience has been limited to minor tweaks in bots, and I lack the skills to create a bot, write functions in Python, or achieve this level of coding quality, proficiency, and expertise.
+Over the past 2 years, I've been immersing myself in the world of trading and experimenting with various ready-made bots.
+My primary objective was to develop effective trading strategies, identify a competitive edge, and ultimately achieve profitability through full automation and standalone trading.
+The creation of an advanced trading bot demands a deep understanding of coding, which prompted me to pursue this knowledge after mastering the art of trading.

+Although I've gained some coding experience by making minor tweaks to existing bots (copy-pasting and modifying code snippets), my current skill set falls short of what's needed to create a bot from scratch, write complex functions in Python, or reach a level of coding proficiency and expertise.

-On March 15th, ChatGPT received an update that unlocked incredible potential.
-After conducting some tests, I realized that its power could be harnessed to create an AI trading bot simply by utilizing ChatGPT's capabilities.
-This inspired me to embark on the journey of creating an AI trading bot, turning this vision into reality with the help of ChatGPT.
+On March 15th, ChatGPT underwent an update that unleashed its remarkable potential.
+After running a series of tests, I discovered that ChatGPT's capabilities could be harnessed to develop an AI trading bot.
+This realization sparked my inspiration for embarking on a journey to create an AI-powered trading bot, turning this ambitious vision into reality with the invaluable assistance of ChatGPT.